ELEMES

 Berezski North

-The company also discovered a second area of porphyry-style mineralization, approximately 1km to the west of EL24005, where drill hole EL24006 intersected propylitic altered diorites that have been partially overprinted by argillic alteration, with quartz-pyrite-chalcopyrite porphyry-style veins and disseminated pyrite and chalcopyrite mineralization.
+The Company also discovered a second area of porphyry-style mineralization, approximately 1km to the west of EL24005, where drill hole EL24006 intersected propylitic altered diorites that have been partially overprinted by argillic alteration, with quartz-pyrite-chalcopyrite porphyry-style veins and disseminated pyrite and chalcopyrite mineralization.

 K-Ozek

-The gold-silver mineralization is hosted in zone of quartz veining (individual veins between 0.5 to 1 m width), that display typical low sulphidation textures including crustiform banding, euhedral crystal infill of vein voids, and bladed textures (quartz after calcite) (Figure 2 below).
+The gold-silver mineralization is hosted in a zone of quartz veining (individual veins between 0.5 to 1 m width), that display typical low sulphidation textures including crustiform banding, euhedral crystal infill of vein voids, and bladed textures (quartz after calcite) (Figure 2 below).
 A zone of strong silicification and argillic (kaolinite-illite-quartz) alteration surrounds the quartz veins.

 Plan map of the K-Ozek target showing location of drill-hole EL24009, mapped veins and grab sample locations.